If you have severe clinical depression you may also experience hallucinations and delusional thinking. These are the symptoms of psychosis.

 People with psychotic depression have an increased risk of thinking about suicide.

 Causes of psychotic depression

-The cause of psychotic depression isn't fully understood.
+The cause of psychotic depression is not fully understood.
 There's no single cause of depression and it has many different triggers.

-For some, it can be as a result of stressful life events, for example:
+For some, it can be as a result of stressful life events.

 - serious illness

 Genes probably play a part.
 Severe depression can run in families.
 But it is not known why some people also develop psychosis.